GMUCERG/fobos/README.md

 License
 -------

-Copyright 2023 cryptographic Engineering Research Group (CERG)
+Copyright 2023 Cryptographic Engineering Research Group (CERG)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.